Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_44_environment_variables_deployment_config/mat_44.md

 The barangay portal was getting closer to real-world readiness.
 But there was still more to learn: client-side storage, session management, and finally—deployment to a real server where residents could actually use it.

-_Next up: Lesson 45—Using Local Storage and Sessions!_ 💾
+_Next up: Lesson 45 - Using Local Storage and Sessions!_